uptane/uptane.github.io/design.md

 introduced in a [2010 paper](https://ssl.engineering.nyu.edu/papers/samuel_tuf_ccs_2010.pdf)
 by Justin Samuel, Nick Mathewson, Roger Dingledine, and Justin Cappos.
-Under the direction of Cappos at NYU Tandon School of Engineering since 2011, TUF has been adapted to meet a number of specific security threats for various types of software applications.
+Under the direction of Cappos at NYU Tandon School of Engineering since 2011, TUF has been adapted to protect against a number of specific security threats to various types of software applications.

 A central tenet of TUF is **compromise-resilience**, or the ability to minimize the extent of the threat posed by any given attack.
-The building blocks for this state rest on [four design principles](https://theupdateframework.github.io/security.html ).
+The building blocks for this state rest on four design principles.

 1. **Separation of trust**: distributing responsibility for the signing of metadata so if one signing key is compromised, it will not affect other